mrets/Help/certificate_retirements.md

 ### State/Provincial Portfolio Standard

--   **M-RETS Uses**: State-Regulated Utility RenewablePortfolio Standard/Provincial Utility Portfolio Standard (RPS)retirements
+-   **M-RETS Uses**: State/Provincial-Regulated Utility Renewable Portfolio Standard (RPS).

+### Other - Non-RPS Compliance

+-   **M-RETS Uses**: Any compliance program that is not related to a Renewable Portfolio Standard (RPS).

 For more information on the process to transfer Certificates into a Retirement Account, visit our Instruction for Transferring M-RETS Certificates.